henrythasler/pwnsensor/README.md

 pwnsensor
 =========

 A Qt-based app to display and evaluate your computers sensor data using lm-sensors as backend.
+It's a modern approach using Qt Quick and QML in combination with OpenGL to render high quality graphs.

 ###Features
 - intuitive design and user interface